genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 }
 ```

-As you see, we're defining a const called `myTemplate` that contains the HTML code.
-This constant is then passed to the definition of our customElement through the ***template*** parameter.
-This way, when we use this component, it will display the HTML associated to it.
+As you see, we're defining a const called `myTemplate`, which contains the HTML code.
+This constant is then passed to the definition of our `customElement` through the `template` parameter.
+This way, when we use this component, it will display the HTML associated with it.

 Try it now!

 :::tip code editors
 You're free to use any IDE or code editor you feel most comfortable with.
-Some of them, however, do not support syntax highlighting and IntelliSense for html inside of JavaScript and TypeScript tagged template strings - like our HTML code in the `html<MarketdataComponent>` template.
+Some of them, however, do not support syntax highlighting and IntelliSense for html inside JavaScript and TypeScript tagged template strings - like our HTML code in the `html<MarketdataComponent>` template.

 As a tip, search for extensions in your IDE to support that.
 That's usually called `lit` or `literal`.
 :::